Corcovado National Park and the Osa Peninsula (South Pacific Coast)

 Most of the Osa Peninsula is taken by the Corcovado National Park.
-It is home to thirteen major ecosystems that range from mangrove swamps to forests, lagoons, beaches, freshwater herbaceous swamps and primary lowland rainforests.
-The park protects over 140 different mammal species; 400 bird species; 116 amphibian and reptile species, 40 species of fish and at least 500 species of trees.
-Habitat of the rare Harbor Squirrel Monkey and the Harpy Eagle, the Corcovado Park also is a great place to spot the poison arrow frog, indigenous wild cats, crocodiles, pumas and jaguars as well as four species of sea turtles among others.
+It is home to thirteen major ecosystems.
+From mangrove swamps to lagoons, beaches, freshwater herbaceous swamps and primary lowland rainforests.
+The park protects and is home to over 140 mammal species and 400 bird species.
+In addition to 116 amphibian and reptile species, 40 species of fish and at least 500 species of trees.
+It is the habitat of the rare Harbor Squirrel Monkey and the Harpy Eagle.
+Furthermore, the Corcovado Park is a great place to spot the poison arrow frog, jaguars, pumas, and four species of sea turtles among others.

 The Caño Island National Park is an amazing marine biological reserve in Costa Rica.
-It is just northeast of the Corcovado National Park.
-Formerly a burial ground dating back to the pre-Columbian era.
+This island is just northeast of the Corcovado National Park Coast.
+A former burial ground dating back to the pre-Columbian era.
 In addition to the evergreen forest of this island, there is yet more beauty underwater.
-A good water visibility (rare for Costa Rica), spectacular variety of stunning marine flora and fauna as well as some gorgeous coral reefs, make this it is one of the good underwater adventure diving spots in the world.
-You might see: sea turtles, dolphins, stingrays, manta rays, moray eels, barracudas, tuna, snapper and grouper swimming alongside a variety sharks and humpback or pilot whales.
+A good water visibility (rare for Costa Rica), spectacular variety of stunning marine flora and fauna and even gorgeous coral reefs.
+This is one of the good underwater adventure diving spots in the world.
+You might see: sea turtles, dolphins, stingrays, manta rays, moray eels, barracudas, tuna snapper and grouper.
+You may see them swimming alongside a variety of sharks and humpback or pilot whales.

 The Puerto Jimenez and the Golfo Dulce area are likewise another important part of the Peninsula.
-Puerto Jimenez has a wonderful beach where one can relax while enjoying the beauty of the Gulf and some great rainforest areas around it.
-Activities we, at Tachiz Travel, can arrange for you in the Osa Peninsula area include: guided hiking through different rainforests, whale and dolphin watching adventures, zip lines, snorkeling and diving at Cano Island National Park, horseback riding, sport fishing or simply for you to enjoy the beach and relax under the sun.
+Puerto Jimenez has a nice beach where one can relax while enjoying the beauty of the Gulf and some great rainforest areas around it.
+Piedras Blanca’s National park has a fantastic boutique Eco-Lodge.
+Activities in the Osa Peninsula area include: hiking through rainforests, whale and dolphin watching, zip lines as well as snorkeling and diving at Cano Island National Park.
+Other adventures include horseback riding, sport fishing or simply enjoying the beach and relaxing under the sun.

-IMPORTANT: Type of people suited for this Area: Due to the remote location, tours involve surf launches and landings.
+IMPORTANT: Type of people suited for this Area: This is a remote location.
+Therefore, tours involve surf launches and landings.
 We recommend these tours and hotels for those in good physical condition and who are serious nature lovers.
 Some hotels tend to be pretty basic, however, there are a few top notch Deluxe Eco-lodges.

 Climate: The temperature is high, tempered by sea breezes on the coast, and humidity is high.
-A minimum stay of 3 nights is recommended by Tachíz Travel to enjoy this area.
+A minimum stay of 3 nights is recommended to enjoy this area.